OthmanAbdullah/Employees_Data_Base_Managment/README.md

 # python
-This is a repository that contains all my python work.
+This is a repository that contains some mini projects in python.